MiguelAngelGarciaGomez/algolia-get-logs/README.md

-# JavaScript Algolia Utilities
+# JavaScript Algolia Utility to get the logs of an Algolia instance

-This quickstart demonstrates various usages of the [Algolia JavaScript API Client](https://www.algolia.com/doc/api-client/getting-started/install/javascript/?client=javascript).
+This Node script allows you to get the logs of an Algolia instance.

-## Setting up the quickstart
+## Setting up

 ### Prerequisites